GluuFederation/containership.io/oxauth/README.md

 ## Customizing oxAuth

 oxAuth can be customized by providing HTML pages, static resource files (i.e. CSS), or JAR libraries.
+Refer to https://gluu.org/docs/ce/3.0.1/operation/custom-loginpage/ for an example on how to customize oxAuth.

 There are 2 ways to run oxAuth with custom files: